zephyrproject-rtos/zephyr/doc/security/sensor-threat.rst

 where data or assets are communicated between entities of the system.

 1. **Flash contents**.
 The flash device contains several regions.
-The contents of flash can be modified programmatically by the SoC’s CPU.
+The contents of flash can be modified programmatically by the SoC's CPU.

    a. **The bootloader**.
 As described in the Assets section, the
       bootloader is a small section of the flash device containing the